Franco-Taborda/augmented-resume/README.md

 # Augmented Resume
-This is my personal resume, and maybe something more
+This is my personal resume, and maybe something more.